james65535/james65535.github.io/content/posts/working-notes-gus.md

 ![Set the Screen Resolution to Selected Value](/posts/screenres/screenresuiexpanded.png)

 And there you go, a working setup to allow Players to change their screen resolution in ~~5~~ 19 easy steps! &#127881; For further work you can include other graphics settings, don't forget my note in step 6.
+Create a visual confirm countdown timer in the UI.
 As well as limit the number of Screen Resolutions options which get listed within the ComboBox, as Tyranny of Choice is a thing.
 At any rate, thanks for reading!

 Full files: